| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 agg_methods |

-Character.
-One or both the values - SUM, MEAN.
-Aggregation strategy for scaling the input raster to the desired resolution. |
+This is an aggregation strategy for upscaling the input raster to the desired spatial resolution.

 dist_method |

 Character.
-The method to calculate the distance matrix. |
+The method to calculate the distance matrix.

 link_threshold |